 A World-Class University

-Not to sound like a broken record but Oxford University is regarded as one of the best universities in the world.
-As per the latest Times Higher Education World University Rankings 2021, Oxford University was ranked the best university in the world for the fifth year running.
+Not to sound like a broken record but London Oxford University is regarded as one of the best universities in the world.
+As per the latest Times Higher Education World University Rankings 2021, Oxford London University was ranked the best university in the world for the fifth year running.
 This university also tops the list of subject rankings for social sciences, medicine and health, computer science and engineering and technology.
 Oxford’s medical and health teaching and research have been ranked best in the world for the eighth successive year.

 Unrivalled Oxford Alumni

-One of the many highlights of studying at Oxford University is the fact that there are several opportunities to meet the university’s distinguished alumni.
-Benazir Bhutto (Former Prime Minister of Pakistan), Bill Clinton (Former US President), Albert Einstein (Nobel Prize-winning Physicist), Lewis Carroll (Writer), Adam Smith (Economist and Philosopher), Philip Pullman (author) among others were once students at Oxford University.
+One of the many highlights of studying at Oxford London University is the fact that there are several opportunities to meet the university’s distinguished alumni.
+Benazir Bhutto (Former Prime Minister of Pakistan), Bill Clinton (Former US President), Albert Einstein (Nobel Prize-winning Physicist), Lewis Carroll (Writer), Adam Smith (Economist and Philosopher), Philip Pullman (author) among others were once students at Oxford University London.
 As a student at Oxford University, you will get many chances to rub shoulders with living legends and share these experiences with your friends and family.

 Class Sizes Are Smaller